 Each service provides a free call-in number and a web-based dashboard to manage and view all the telecall activity.
 And of course, each service allows you to customize your greeting and record calls!
 If conference calls help you run your business, it’s worth the fifteen minutes it takes to create your own account.

 This app helps you take a picture of receipts & stores the data for you for later.
 This one is especially great if you need to track expenses against your budget or for your business.
+If you really want help with

 16. Bar Code Scanner